CBSE X Exam 2020

 Students with diabetes and any other illnesses can carry essential food or medicines with them to the exam hall.
 The permitted foods and medicines are diabetic or other medicines, chocolates, candies, fruits, sandwiches, and water (500 ml in clear and transparent bottle only).
 Students must let the invigilator know about their health condition before settling down in their designated seats in order to get the permission.

-Students are allowed to carry wallets/bags/purses with them to the exam centre; however, they will have to deposit these with the invigilator as these are not allowed in the exam hall.
-Non-compliance with this will led to a student being penalised.
+During CBSE X Exam 2020, students are allowed to carry wallets/bags/purses with them to the exam centre; however, they will have to deposit these with the invigilator as these are not allowed in the exam hall.
+Non-compliance with this will led to a student being penalized.
 Remember one thing- not all exam centres may be equipped to store wallets, bags, or purses, so it’s better to leave these at home.

 You can only wear an analog watch.
 Digital or smartwatches are not allowed.
 All classrooms are equipped with clocks to help you manage time.